Danor93/Articles-Chat/INSTALL.md

 # Installation Guide

-This guide will help you get Article Chat up and running on your local machine.
+This guide will help you get Clarticle up and running on your local machine.

 ## Prerequisites